Get all the latest data for Tehran

 How much are property prices expected to increase in Tehran in 2026?

-As of early 2026, property prices in Tehran are expected to increase approximately 25% in nominal rial terms over the full calendar year, though this translates to roughly flat or slightly negative returns when adjusted for inflation.
+As of early 2026, Tehran residential property prices are expected to increase by approximately 25% in nominal rial terms over the course of 2026, though this would still likely represent a small real decline of around 5 to 10% once adjusted for ongoing inflation.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Tehran.